thegooddocsproject/governance/COMMUNITY_MODERATORS.md

 ### Recommend

 Once an initial risk or impact level has been assigned, the investigating moderator should send a private message to the rest of the community moderators through email.
 Moderators who have recused themselves over conflicts of interest should not be included in this email.
 A separate direct message on Slack to notify the other moderators to check for the email would also be appropriate to ensure everyone is aware of the email.

-In the email, indicate your assessment of the incident’s severity and impact level and your recommended response.
+In the email, indicate your assessment of the incident's severity and impact level and your recommended response.
 See the [Code of Conduct](CODE_OF_CONDUCT.md) for the four possible responses to a conduct violation (correction, warning, temporary ban, permanent ban).

 Community moderators should respond as soon as possible whether they concur with the incident severity and impact levels and the recommended response.
 If community moderators disagree with the original assessment, the moderators should indicate the nature of their disagreement.
 Where disagreements occur, the committee should work quickly to reach a consensus (ideally within 1-2 days) and may require a video conference discussion.
 If a consensus cannot be reached and has ended in a stalemate, the response should be put to a vote.
 In incidents where a tied vote occurs, the chair of the community moderators acts as the deciding vote.

 After a response has been recommended, the incident reporter should be notified of the outcome of the investigation and the recommended response before proceeding.

 ### Respond

 Once the incident response has been determined by the community moderators, the investigating moderator should meet with the accused individual in person (either through an online video conference or by phone).
 The moderator may invite an additional moderator to attend the meeting if support is desired.

 In this meeting, the moderator should explain the nature of the reported incident and the specifics of the incident response (correction, warning, temporary ban, permanent ban).
 The accused individual will be given a chance to respond (within reason) and will be informed about the process for appealing the incident response.

 If a new code of conduct violation occurs in this meeting (such as a derogatory or threatening comment made to a community moderator or about another member of the community), it should be treated as a separate incident and should be reported as a new incident to the community moderators.

 To protect the identity of the incident reporter, the accused individual will not be given the identity of the incident reporter nor will they be allowed to contact the incident reporter, even to apologize.
 If an apology is required as part of the response, the following options are permissible:

 - The apology can be delivered to the investigating community moderator who will then deliver it to the incident reporter.
 - The apology may be delivered in a public forum.

 ### Resolve

 The investigating moderator should implement the consequence(s) of the incident response, depending on what the response was.
 The moderator should also follow up with the incident reporter to let them know what the outcome of the report was.

 If a temporary ban was implemented, a community moderator who handled the incident should meet with the accused individual to ensure compliance before readmittance into the community.

 All documentation should be moved to the appropriate Google Drive folder:

 - The incident response form should be retained in the appropriate archive
-- In a separate form, the investigator should indicate the incident’s severity and impact level and the resolution (correction, warning, temporary ban, permanent ban).
+- In a separate form, the investigator should indicate the incident's severity and impact level and the resolution (correction, warning, temporary ban, permanent ban).

 ## Handling incident appeals

 If an accused individual wants to dispute the decision of the community moderators, that individual is entitled to one appeal.
 An appeal can be requested directly from the community moderators using the same process of reporting an incident.
 That means that the accused individual can send a direct message to one of the community moderators to request an appeal.

 When an appeal is requested, 2-3 members of the Good Docs Project steering committee will review the incident documentation and the reason for the appeal.
 They will consult with the community moderators about the investigation and decision-making process to determine if the code of conduct was fairly and properly applied.
 They will then recommend to uphold, modify, or reverse the original incident response.
 Decisions made by the project steering committee are final.

 <a name="conflicts-of-interest"></a>
 ## Preventing conflicts of interest

 A moderator is considered to have a conflict of interest when any of the following conditions are met:

 - The moderator is the individual accused of a code of conduct violation.
 - The moderator has a close working or personal relationship with the individual accused of a code of conduct violation that could impede their ability to be impartial.
 - The moderator was personally involved in the code of conduct violation in some way (such as being the direct target of a code of conduct violation).
 Merely witnessing or being present during the incident does not necessarily qualify as a conflict of interest.
 Merely being part of a protected group that was targeted in a derogatory statement or action does not necessarily qualify as a conflict of interest.

 Moderators that meet any of these conditions should recuse themselves from all discussions and decisions about the incident where they have a conflict of interest.
 Another member of the community moderation team should act as the investigating moderator.
 The moderator with a conflict of interest should ensure that another moderator is designated to handle the incident.

 If the accused individual is a leader or prominent member of the Good Docs Project community, avoidance of a conflict of interest may not be possible as all moderators could possibly have a personal working relationship with the accused individual.
 In this situation, recusal is not necessary and moderators should instead make their best effort to remain impartial.